root-project/root/docbook/users-guide/Graphics.md

 To show and/or directly manipulate the object check the ‘Show / Edit in Viewer’ checkbox.
 The clip object is drawn in semi-transparent light brown.
 The current manipulator is attached to it, allowing you direct control over its position, scale and rotation.
-See “Manipulators” section below for details on using viewer manipulators.
+See "Manipulators" section below for details on using viewer manipulators.

 The clip plane is described by the standard plane equation: